Nord Lead

 The Nord Lead is a series of virtual analog subtractive synthesizers, manufactured by Clavia.

-Released in 1995, the original Nord Lead was the digital synthesizer that made the term virtual analog synthesis popular.
-The now widely accepted term "virtual analog", was first coined by Clavia with the release of the Nord Lead.
-This synthesizer was distinctive for its red coloration, knob-laden surface and unique pitch-stick and modulation wheel.
-After the Nord Lead, several updates followed suit; such as the Nord Lead 2, Nord Lead 3, and Nord Lead 2X.
+Released in 1995, the original Nord Lead popularized the term "virtual analog synthesis".
+The phrase was coined by Clavia at the release of the Nord Lead.
+This synthesizer is distinctive for its red body, knob-laden surface, and unique pitch-stick and modulation wheel.
+The model received several updates, including the Nord Lead 2, Nord Lead 3, and Nord Lead 2X.

 Models

 Nord Lead

 The first Nord Lead was released in 1995 to positive reviews.
 It was created with the help of Peter Jubel, who also co-founded Propellerhead Software.
 Compared to synthesizers being constructed via analog components, the Nord Lead uses digital signal processors (DSPs) programmed to emulate both Subtractive and analogue FM synthesis (cross-modulation) to reproduce the warmth and richness of a traditional analog sound.
 The Nord Lead was also unusual for its time in being "covered in knobs", which gave the player a direct access to all sound parameters without having to walk through editing menus.

 The Nord Lead featured four notes of polyphony.
 A later hardware upgrade increased the polyphony to twelve voices.
 The expansion also added PCMCIA card storage of patches and a drum map feature.